-The History of the Eiffel Tower: To celebrate the 100th anniversary of the French Revolution a Universal Exposition was to be held in Paris in 1889.
+The History of the Eiffel Tower — Competition, Concept & Controversy.
+To celebrate the 100th anniversary of the French Revolution a Universal Exposition was to be held in Paris in 1889.

 However, it wasn't until May 2, 1886, a scant three years before the Exposition Universelle was to began that the organzing committee decided to call for proposals for a fitting monument to be built on the Champs de Mars, the site of the exposition.

-Another designer proposed what was essentially a monumental structure with spouts to shoot our water, to help Paris in case of a drought.
+Another designer proposed what was essentially a monumental structure with spouts to shoot out water, to help Paris in case of a drought.
 Rejected.

 Perhaps most bizarre was the proposal for a hulking, 300-metre lighthouse made of granite with lights on the top so bright that anyone in Paris would be able to read a newspaper at night!
 Rejected.

 We wouldn't be talking about the history of the Eiffel Tower if any of those had won the competition.
 Instead, here's what happened…

 By 1886 Gustave Eiffel was already a famous engineer, and he and company were well known for building iron bridges all over the world.

 This was a period filled with the excitement of science, engineering and construction.
 It seemed that whatever you could dream, you could build.
 And so, in the mind-1880s, two engineers in Eiffel's firm dreamed up a concept for the world's tallest structure – a tower climbing to the unheard of height of 300 meters, 1000 feet.

 Using iron bridge-building technology, they produced a drawing of a immensely tall, tapering tower.